Polarization Signatures of Quasi-Periodic Oscillations in Simulated Tilted, Truncated Disks: Methods

 Once the photon packets have finally escaped the simulation domain on their way to an observer, they are collected into $\{\theta,\phi\}$ bins.
-We use 41 evenly spaced bins in the $\theta$-direction and 8 in the $\phi$-direction\footnote{For some of the untilted simulation results, we collect all of the photon packets into a single azimuthal bin, as appropriate in the case of axisymmetry.}.
-When a photon packet reaches ``infinity'', or in our case a spherical shell with $R_{\rm shell} =10000\,r_g$, the detector coordinates are defined such that the $+x$ axis is along the $+\phi$ direction and the $+y$ axis is in the $-\theta$ direction.
-This corresponds to horizontal polarization having $\psi=0^\circ$ or $180^\circ$, and vertical polarization characterized by $\psi=\pm 90^\circ$.
+We use 41 bins evenly spaced in $\cos\theta$ and 8 evenly spaced in $\phi$\footnote{For some of the untilted simulation results, we collect all of the photon packets into a single azimuthal bin, as appropriate in the case of axisymmetry.}.
+When a photon packet reaches ``infinity'', or in our case a spherical shell with $R_{\rm shell} =10,000\,r_g$, the detector coordinates are defined such that the $+x$ axis is along the $+\phi$ direction and the $+y$ axis is in the $-\theta$ direction.
+This corresponds to horizontal polarization having a polarization angle $\psi=0^\circ$ or $180^\circ$, and vertical polarization characterized by $\psi=\pm 90^\circ$.
 Furthermore, for these calculations, we employ the ``fast light'' approximation which does not account for light travel time across the simulation volume.
 This is appropriate for simulations where the data is stored and analyzed with relatively coarse temporal sampling.